-- 1. The policy contains guidelines aimed at supporting the implementation of the mission and tasks resulting from: - 1) Development Strategy of Bank Ochrony Środowiska S.A. for 2021-2023, - 2) Recovery Programme of Bank Ochrony Środowiska S.A, - 3) ESG Strategy of Bank Ochrony Środowiska S.A. and other internal regulations of the Bank. - The Policy is further specified in the Bank's internal regulations (such as: resolutions, orders, circular letters, including instructions and regulations) and in the tools by means of which the Bank will implement the principles described in the Policy. - 3.
+- 1. The policy contains guidelines aimed at supporting the implementation of the mission and tasks resulting from: - 1) Development Strategy of Bank Ochrony Środowiska S.A. for 2021-2023. - 2) Recovery Programme of Bank Ochrony Środowiska S.A, - 3) ESG Strategy of Bank Ochrony Środowiska S.A. and other internal regulations of the Bank. - 2.
+The Policy is further specified in the Bank's internal regulations (such as: resolutions, orders, circular letters, including instructions and regulations) and in the tools by means of which the Bank will implement the principles described in the Policy. - 3.
 The provisions of the Policy remain and will remain consistent with the Bank's internal regulations, in particular, such as:

-- 1) Banking risk management strategy at Bank Ochrony Środowiska S.A.. - 2) Credit Risk Management Policy at Bank Ochrony Środowiska S.A, - 3) Methodology of credit risk assessment for institutional clients, - 4) Policy of Bank Ochrony Środowiska S.A. in the field of capital management and the ICAAP process, - 5) Eligibility Criteria for Inclusion of Transactions in the Green Portfolio of Bank Ochrony Środowiska S.A.
+- 1) Banking risk management strategy at Bank Ochrony Środowiska S.A., - 2) Credit Risk Management Policy at Bank Ochrony Środowiska S.A, - 3) Methodology of credit risk assessment for institutional clients, - 4) Policy of Bank Ochrony Środowiska S.A. in the field of capital management and the ICAAP process, - 5) Principles of Environmental Risk Assessment of the Pro-ecological Transaction Portfolio at Bank Ochrony Środowiska S.A.